 Could you please tell us about the Hotel Journal and how the platform started?

 The Hotel Journal was born out of my love for exceptional interior design, great storytelling, and beautiful hotels.
 During my first year at uni, I was actually studying Architecture and Interior Design but I ended up moving over to Theatre and Film.
 When I landed a job as a design journalist in Hong Kong, things kind of came full circle.
 I found myself traveling across the globe to review hotels and interview the architects and teams behind the properties; it was fascinating.

-I then moved to be the Editorial Director of a lifestyle platform across Asia, where hotels weren’t our primary focus, and the idea for a platform that not only reviewed hotels but told the story of their design and designers started bouncing around in my brain.
+I then moved to be the Editorial Director of a lifestyle platform across Asia.
+Hotels weren’t our primary focus, and the idea for a platform that not only reviewed hotels but told the story of their design and designers started bouncing around in my brain.

-While I was on reduced hours during COVID, I registered the domain and started working on it a little (the irony of launching what is essentially a site dependent on travel was not lost on me, btw!), and when my partner was transferred to London, we decided I should focus on it full-time.
+While I was on reduced hours during COVID, I registered the domain and started working on it a little. (the irony of launching what is essentially a site dependent on travel was not lost on me, btw!).
+When my partner was transferred to London, we decided I should focus on it full-time.
 I’m super lucky that he can support us as the platform grows.

 Do you remember your first hotel stay?

 Hmmm… I guess the first time I fell in love with a hotel was when I was about 10.
 My brother was a pianist and we used to travel a bit as he gave recitals across the country.
 We were in Christchurch, New Zealand, and we stayed in this beautifully refurbished B&B. My brother and I each had a four-poster bed in our room, and all the furniture and trimmings were so ornate; I felt like I was in a movie!

 The Grand Mansion Hotel